 What could I do?
 Well, I knew I had to make that ice cream again.
 That banana fudge ice cream was so delicious that it could not just disappear like that!

-I still needed a little bit of icing sugar to get the right level of sweetness but you may find you'll need more or less depending on taste.
+So, be flexible about the amount of icing sugar you use.
+To get the right level of sweetness you may find you'll need more or less depending on taste.

 How to adapt this banana fudge bar ice cream?